bytedeveloperr/openrails/README.md

 #### Scope
 - Provides a billing-related API server for the frontend to use (signups, cancellations, etc.), and an admin-API server for the backend to use (admin cancellations).
-- Handles webhooks from supported payment providers, and updates corresponding subscriptions / entitlements.
+- Handles webhooks from supported payment processors (mobius, ccbill, solana), and updates corresponding subscriptions / entitlements.
 - Runs periodic jobs to update subscriptions / entitlements.

 #### Interactions with other services (Intended Contract)